 Believe me, this course covers EVERYTHING you need to know to create a successful audio podcast.
-It’s four weeks in length and will launch on July 9th.
+It’s four weeks in length.
 In addition to all the course materials—which are considerable—you will have unlimited access to Cliff (via an online forum) during this time.
 In my opinion, this alone is worth the price of the course.

 If you use the discount code “hyatt,” you will get $500.00 off the registration price.
 Check out the course description and see if it’s right for you.